b-hilprecht/b-hilprecht.github.io/_posts/2025-07-10-p-verified-log-2:-modeling-the-happy-path.md

 ## The Road Ahead

 Our current model assumes an ideal world: no crashes and a reliable network.
-In the next post we will look at what it takes to survive such failures.
+In the [next post]({{ "/2025/07/11/p-verified-log-3-introducing-failures.html" | relative_url }}) we will look at what it takes to survive such failures.

+{% include 2025-07-10-series.md %}